Allotropes of carbon: Graphite

 When a large number of crystallographic defects (physical) bind these planes together, graphite loses its lubrication properties and becomes pyrolytic carbon, a useful material in blood-contacting implants such as prosthetic heart valves.

 Graphite is the most stable allotrope of carbon.
 Contrary to popular belief, high-purity graphite does not readily burn, even at elevated temperatures.
 For this reason, it is used in nuclear reactors and for high-temperature crucibles for melting metals.
 At very high temperatures and pressures (roughly 2000 °C and 5 GPa), it can be transformed into diamond.

 Natural and crystalline graphites are not often used in pure form as structural materials due to their shear-planes, brittleness and inconsistent mechanical properties.

 In its pure glassy (isotropic) synthetic forms, pyrolytic graphite and carbon fiber graphite are extremely strong, heat-resistant (to 3000 °C) materials, used in reentry shields for missile nosecones, solid rocket engines, high temperature reactors, brake shoes and electric motor brushes.

 Intumescent or expandable graphites are used in fire seals, fitted around the perimeter of a fire door.
 During a fire the graphite intumesces (expands and chars) to resist fire penetration and prevent the spread of fumes.
 A typical start expansion temperature (SET) is between 150 and 300 °C.

-Density: Graphite's specific gravity is 2.3, which makes it lighter than diamond.
+Graphite's specific gravity is 2.3, which makes it less dense than diamond.

-Chemical activity: it is slightly more reactive than diamond.
+Graphite is slightly more reactive than diamond.
 This is because the reactants are able to penetrate between the hexagonal layers of carbon atoms in graphite.
 It is unaffected by ordinary solvents, dilute acids, or fused alkalis.
 However, chromic acid oxidizes it to carbon dioxide.